Products of the Week: Red Wing Boots, Wagyu Mezcal and Robo Pants

 Please note: If you buy through the links in this article, we may earn a small share of the profits.

 Each week, our inbox runneth over with news of gear, apparel and tech releases from around the world.
 In this feature, we’ll parse through the best of it.
-Today: Yeti drops a new colorway line, Made In graces us with a new brand of CeramiClad cookware and Mile High Spirits gives us whiskey aged in the stratosphere.
+Today: Aperol drops a stellar tennis apparel line in anticipation of the U.S. Open, Instax releases a 90th anniversary camera, and Calpak graces us with a new travel bag collection.

-As longtime fans of Taylor Stitch’s sturdy wardrobe staples and Danny Dooreck’s gnarly pottery designs, we couldn’t be more stoked for the just-dropped TS x Danny D’s Mudshop capsule; featuring Dooreck’s instantly recognizable western Americana designs across a variety of Taylor Stitch staples — including the brand’s best-selling Ojai Jacket — the collab is accompanied by a selection of custom ceramic pieces and entirely made in California.
-Grab a chore coat, grab a vase, just don’t miss out.
+Introducing your new favorite workout accessories.
+Calpak’s first-ever line for gym enthusiasts, the Fit Collection, includes two brand-new bags.
+Among the many handy features packed into the Fit Gym Bag, highlights include adjustable yoga mat straps, a separate compartment for your sneakers and an interior holder to fit large water bottles.
+Or shop the Fit Dopp Hanging Kit, a trusty toiletry bag with an anti-microbial lining, multiple interior mesh pockets and even a removable Dopp kit.
+Overall, this new collection from one of our favorite travel brands is sure to make our gym-to-office and office-to-gym commutes lightyears easier.

-Made In officially launched its 5-ply stainless-clad base, restaurant kitchen-grade line of ceramic-coated cookware.
-The first American-made, high-performance ceramic cookware, that not only cooks exceptionally but looks pretty damn good too.
+With the U.S. Open upon us, tennis fever is at an all-time high.
+Not only is Aperol an official partner of the championship, but the aperitivo brand is getting in on the action with a tennis capsule collection that’s inspired by the iconic Spritz.
+Think tees, crewneck sweatshirts, polos and a bright orange sweater vest that we can’t wait to sport on the court.

 We've put in the work researching, reviewing and rounding up all the shirts, jackets, shoes and accessories you'll need this season, whether it's for yourself or for gifting purposes.
 Sign up here for weekly style inspo direct to your inbox.